 Clients benefit from the flexibility of an exchange-traded investment.

-Provides access to the performance of the index with a single transaction
+Provides access to this segment of the market with a single transaction

 Optimised risk/return profile thanks to a broad diversification across a range of countries and sectors.

 The fund offers a high degree of transparency and cost efficiency.